 While choosing the vision you would like to have following cataract surgery can often maximize your vision goals, it may require an out-of-pocket cost that your surgeon or surgical coordinator will discuss with you.

-With a Monofocal lens, you will most likely need glasses following surgery for near or distance vision or both.
-The monofocal lens is designed to improve your best-corrected vision (vision with glasses), following cataract surgery.
+With a monofocal lens, you will most likely need glasses following surgery for near or distance vision or both.
+The monofocal lens is designed to correct your vision with a fixed focus for only one focal length – near or far.
+Talk with your surgeon about whether it is more important for you to see close-up or at distance without glasses following cataract surgery.

 Toric Lens — Astigmatism Correcting Lenses